-- (2) The retailer must conduct the review in accordance with the retailer's standard complaints and dispute resolution procedures, including any time limits applicable under those procedures. - (3) The retailer must inform the small customer of the outcome of the review as soon as reasonably possible but, in any event, within any time limits applicable under the retailer's standard complaints and dispute resolution procedures. - (4) The retailer may require the small customer to pay: - (a) the lesser of: - (i) that portion of the bill under review that the customer and the retailer agree is not the subject of review; or - (ii) an amount equal to the average amount of the customer's bills in the previous 12 months (excluding the bill in dispute); and - (b) any other bills that are properly due. - (5) If the small customer requests that, in reviewing the bill, the meter reading or metering data be checked or the meter tested: - (a) the retailer must, as the case may require: - (i) arrange for a check of the meter reading or metering data; or - (ii) request the responsible person or metering coordinator (as applicable) to test the meter; and - (b) the customer must pay for the cost of the check or test (which the retailer may request be paid in advance); and - (c) if the meter or metering data proves to be faulty or incorrect, the customer must be reimbursed for the cost of the check or test; and - (d) if a retailer is required to reimburse an amount paid in advance for a meter check under paragraph (c) and that amount has been paid by the retailer to the responsible person or metering coordinator (as applicable) to undertake the test, the responsible person or metering coordinator (as applicable) must reimburse the retailer for that amount. - (6) Where, after conducting a review of the bill, the retailer is satisfied that it is:
+- (2) The retailer must conduct the review in accordance with the retailer's standard complaints and dispute resolution procedures, including any time limits applicable under those procedures. - (3) The retailer must inform the small customer of the outcome of the review as soon as reasonably possible but, in any event, within any time limits applicable under the retailer's standard complaints and dispute resolution procedures. - (4) The retailer may require the small customer to pay: - (a) the lesser of: - (i) that portion of the bill under review that the customer and the retailer agree is not the subject of review; or - (ii) an amount equal to the average amount of the customer's bills in the previous 12 months (excluding the bill in dispute); and - (b) any other bills that are properly due. - (5) If the small customer requests that, in reviewing the bill, the meter reading or metering data be checked or the meter tested: - (a) the retailer must, as the case may require: - (i) arrange for a check of the meter reading or metering data; or - (ii) request the responsible person or metering coordinator (as applicable) to test the meter; and - (b) the retailer may require the customer to pay for the cost of the check or test if the check or test shows that the meter or metering data was not faulty or incorrect. - (5A) For the purpose of subrule (5), a small customer request made under subrule 21(3A) is not to be treated as a request for the meter reading or metering data to be checked or the meter tested. - (6) Where, after conducting a review of the bill, the retailer is satisfied that it is: - (a) correct, the retailer may require the small customer to pay the amount of the bill that is still outstanding; or - (b) incorrect, the retailer: - (i) must adjust the bill in accordance with rule 30 or 31, as the case requires; and - (ii) may require the customer to pay the amount (if any) of the bill that is still outstanding; and

-- (a) correct, the retailer may require the small customer to pay the amount of the bill that is still outstanding; or - (b) incorrect, the retailer: - (i) must adjust the bill in accordance with rule 30 or 31, as the case requires; and - (ii) may require the customer to pay the amount (if any) of the bill that is still outstanding; and - (iii) must refund (or set off against the amount in subparagraph (ii)) any amount paid in advance under subrule (5). - (7) The retailer must inform the small customer that the customer may lodge a dispute with the energy ombudsman after completion of the retailer's review of a bill, where the customer is not satisfied with the retailer's decision in the review and the retailer's action or proposed action under subrule (6).
+(7) The retailer must inform the small customer that the customer may lodge a dispute with the energy ombudsman after completion of the retailer's review of a bill, where the customer is not satisfied with the retailer's decision in the review and the retailer's action or proposed action under subrule (6).